An Update as We Approach the 2020 Election

 Source: Dimensional Fund Advisors

 In conclusion, keep politics and investing separate.
 Both are important.
-While who wins a primary or who will be in the White House next year does matter – so please vote in November – it has less of an impact on your investment portfolio than perceived.
+While who will be in the White House next year does matter – so please vote in November – it has less of an impact on your investment portfolio than perceived.
 Don’t let political emotions drive a change in your investment strategy.